HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 ```

 ### Authorization with SMART Scopes
-SMART Messaging enables capabilities that can be authorized via OAuth scopes, within the `messaging/` category.
+SMART Web  enables capabilities that can be authorized via OAuth scopes, within the `messaging/` category.
 Authorization is at the level of message groups (e.g., `messaging/ui`) rather than specific messages (e.g., `launchActivity`).
 For example, a SMART app that performs dosage adjustments to in-progress orders might request the following scopes:

 * `patient/MedicationRequest.read`: enable access to existing prescribed medications
 * `messaging/scratchpad`: enable access to draft orders (including meds) on the EHR scratchpad